 This session was an opportunity for young adult carers with the same passion for increasing the profile of Young Adult Carer to network, share ideas and help one another.

 Personally, I was really excited by the broad range of experiences of the people on the call.
 The suggestions of different topics to explore and the enthusiasm for this group to be a regular thing.

-One common theme emerging was all about using our experience and knowledge to help others but as a group, we found that the biggest challenges to blog writing was that many of us have never written a blog before.
-To get us started, we decided to talk about what we think are going to be the most important things to remember are when starting to write a blog and I thought it would be a good idea to share them here in the hopes that they might inspire others.
-Here are the things that we came up with!
+One common theme emerging was all about using our experience and knowledge to help others.
+But as a group, we found that the biggest challenge to blog writing was that many of us have never written a blog before.

-One tip was about focusing your blogs on the topics that are important to both you or your audience.
+One tip was about focusing our blogs on the topics that are important to both us or our audience.
 Whether it is a topic of interest, a piece of research you have done or it is something that you feel that you and your audience might share, these topics will provide a really strong basis for an interesting, informative and engaging blog.

 With unique lived experiences, we each have a lot to contribute and write about and so this piece of advice was about being unafraid to explore new topics or look at things from a different perspective.
 It was also about removing any hesitation or self-doubt and just going for it!

 Feel free to sign-up for our weekly newsletter 💌 to receive more carers' top tips and hacks.
 We'll keep you in the loop, from micro-respite ideas we can do at home, to 10 simple ways you prioritise yourself every day.